Configuration Parameters

 Yes—configure routing rules and policies for ip route and ip rule when launching the component and remove them when finishing its operation automatically (recommended);

-No—do not perform configure rules automatically.
-Required rules are added manually by the administrator before launching the component and removed after finishing its operation.
+No—do not configure the rules automatically.
+The required rules must be added manually by the administrator before starting the component and removed after it finishes its operation.

-If the automatic configuration of the routing rules and policies is not allowed, it is necessary that the required rules for ip route and ip rule are available before the component operation starts.
+If the automatic configuration of the routing rules and policies is not allowed, the required rules for ip route and ip rule must be available before the component operation starts.

 Default value: Yes